Setting up the psiTurk Docker container

 Nope, those files live on the host computer, your Linode server.
 This is

-because we mapped the folder ~/psiturk-example
+because we mapped the folder ~/psiturk-example on your Linode server

-inside of the container.
+to the folder /psiturk inside of the container.
 All changes inside

 the container appear on the host machine, and vice-versa.